 Upon being born again, Erin was discipled in the Assemblies of God, but soon realized denominational barriers and the division they created were something directly contrary to Christ’s teaching.
 Upon that revelation Erin disregarded any affiliation with a specific denomination, making her sole allegiance to Christ and His Word.
 To this day she considers herself a follower of Christ, believing in the simplicity of the Gospel as taught by the Apostles and Prophets: that the whole Word of God is the absolute and final authoritative Truth, being the eternal, inerrant, Holy Spirit inspired Word of the one true living God.

 As a Spirit-filled believer she graduated from Northwest Missouri State University in 1996 with a BS degree in Family and Children and a minor in Psychology.
+Erin was called into the medical field as a nurse in 2002 and began her studies in Tulsa, OK.
 Her nursing career began in 2005 as an LPN, and she graduated with a BSN in 2010 from Washburn University.
-Her areas of nursing expertise are diverse including Rehabilitation, LTAC, Neurology, Orthopedics, Renal/Nephrology, Medical-Surgical, Emergency, Trauma, and Cardiac.
 As the Great Physician, God has given Erin revelations through her nursing profession about His Body and divine health which often supplements her teaching.

 “The Lord has taught me how to be taught.”